 With situations like Jane Smith, she was able to be approved at Table D. While her premiums may be higher than Standard, at least she has coverage in place in case her condition gets worse.
 However, if her condition improves, like it did with Liz Jones, Jane can opt to apply for a new policy later in life and see if she can lower her premiums.

-One benefit to working with Quotacy is that we work with multiple A-rated life insurance companies.
-We have the ability to shop cases around to different companies to try our best to get an applicant approved.
+We work with multiple A-rated life insurance companies, which means we can shop cases around to different companies to try our best to get an applicant approved.

 Our in-house underwriter has worked in many carrier home offices, knows how to navigate each individual’s health history, and knows which life insurance company would be the best option for your individual case.
-If you are ready to buy life insurance coverage, get a term life insurance quote now and let’s start the process.
+If you are ready to buy life insurance coverage, get a term life insurance quote now.